 A Jones fracture is a break in a bone on the outside of the foot, in the fifth metatarsal.
 This is the long bone on the outside of the foot that connects to the smallest toe.

-A Jones fracture is a common foot injury that describes a fracture at the base of the fifth metatarsal, a long bone that runs along the outside of the foot from the smallest toe to the ankle.
+A Jones fracture is a common foot injury that describes a fracture at the base of the fifth metatarsal, which is the long bone that runs along the outside of the foot from the smallest toe to the ankle.
 The fracture occurs in the area between the base (metaphysis) and shaft (diaphysis) of the fifth metatarsal, known as the

 What are metatarsals?